 Daily Itinerary

-Day-to-Day Programme: 13-Day Tour of Karamoja
+Day-to-Day Programme: 16-Day Tour of Karamoja

-Below, you’ll find the full day-by-day itinerary of the Tour of Karamoja 2025.
+Below, you’ll find the full day-by-day itinerary of the Tour of Karamoja 2026.
 Since the event takes place in a remote and untouched area, the route may still be subject to changes.
 This is one of the most remarkable journeys through which you will experience the authentic and rugged landscapes of Uganda.
 Prepare to be amazed by the countless diverse and fascinating sceneries, the wildlife, and the warm, cheerful locals you’ll meet along the way.

-Day 1: Thursday, 23 October 2025 - Arrival in Entebbe
+Day 1: Wednesday, 28 October 2026 - Arrival in Entebbe

 The cheerful atmosphere of this country greets you the moment you set foot on Ugandan soil.
 You’ll immediately feel you’ve entered a completely different world, but one that warmly welcomes you.
 You’ll be greeted with friendly smiles at customs, and afterwards, our Ugandan team will be waiting to take you to your hotel in Entebbe.